Abacus Tech for Good

 Any company that has implemented energy efficiency measures

-Any company that has an employee training programme in place
+Any company that has set up an employee training programme

 The Fund uses a specific internal tool to assess the positive impact and sustainability of companies.
-Our specific impact assessment tool calculates the direct or indirect contribution of each company to one or more of the Sustainable Development Goals (SDGs).
-When building the investment case, we look at companies whose activities intentionally and measurably achieve positive environmental and social impacts.
-This positive impact analysis of issuers does not constrain the investment universe.
+Our specific impact analysis tool calculates each company’s direct or indirect contribution to one or more Sustainable Development Goals (SDGs).
+As part of the process of building an investment case, we look at companies whose activities intentionally and measurably generate positive environmental and social impacts.
+This analysis of the positive impact of issuers does not restrict the investment universe.

-The impact analysis contains two components to measure the positive impact of companies:
+The impact analysis contains two components for measuring the positive impact of companies:

-- The calculation of the direct contribution, which looks for the direct or fundamental correlation between the activity of the invested company and the objectives of sustainable development,
+- Calculation of the direct contribution, looking for the direct or fundamental correlation between the activity of the company invested in and the objectives of sustainable development,

-- The calculation of the indirect contribution, due to its approach, its behaviour and its corporate culture independently of its activity
+- The calculation of the indirect contribution, due to the company’s approach, behaviour and corporate culture, independently of its activity.

 The fund calculates the sustainable investment rate for issuers.
-This calculation is carried out internally using a proprietary tool, taking into account three criteria: substantial contribution to one or more of the Sustainable Development Goals (SDGs), absence of significant harm and good governance.
+This calculation is carried out in-house using a proprietary tool that takes three criteria into account: substantial contribution to one or more sustainable development goals (SDGs), absence of significant harm and good governance.

 Sources and data